Back to Course

 • Unit 4: Earth’s History

-• This unit dives into the controversy surrounding Earth’s history.
-We will evaluate both conventional evolutionary time scales and biblical young-earth time scales based on real world data and Scripture.
-This unit is also where we get to learn about fossils and you get to use your new paleontology skills to study your very own fossils from the lab kit!
+• Earth’s history is surrounded by controversy.
+In this unit, we will evaluate both conventional evolutionary time scales and biblical young-earth time scales based on real world data and Scripture.
+You will also have the opportunity to study fossils and learn how to identify them using your lab kit!

 • Unit 5: Earth’s Surface: Water and Processes